A practice that respects the body, inspired by yoga therapy, traditional teachings, ancestral medicines and the cycles of Nature

 YOGA NIDRA

-Meditation is a powerful tool in stress management; this practice brings us back to the present moment, frees us from the stress of the future or the past, allows us to calm our mind for the duration of the practice and thus cultivate more inner peace.
-Regular practice extends the benefits in everyday life and helps us better manage our stress and emotions.
+Meditation is a powerful tool for stress management; this practice brings us back to the present moment, frees us from the stress of the future or the suffering of the past, allows us to calm our mind for the duration of the practice and thus cultivate more inner peace.
+Regular practice extends the benefits in everyday life out of our mat and helps us better manage our stress and emotions.

 I guide different types of meditations: traditional Tibetan meditations, traditional Indian meditations, therapeutic meditations as well as energetic meditations.